justinjiajia/bigdata_lab/jupyterhub_spark_job.md

 | ip-xxxx-58-45  | core |  executor 3 (4 cores; 2G mem)| 1 (1 vCore; 4.97G mem)|

 Note that the driver process now is started on a core instance.
+And there's no application master displayed on this page (no **Miscellaneous process** section).

 > A Jupyter notebook uses the Sparkmagic kernel as a client for interactively working with Spark in a remote EMR cluster through an Apache Livy server.  https://repost.aws/knowledge-center/modify-spark-configuration-emr-notebook